alfonso-higuera/object-creation/README.md

-# Object Creation
+# Object Design

-These are my notes about the book Object Creation by Rebecca Wirfs-Brock.
+These are my notes about the book Object Design by Rebecca Wirfs-Brock.
 These notes were taken using [Logseq](https://logseq.com/).